cseanburns/electronic_resource_mgmt/src/01-the-erm-librarian.md

 that function as evidence of these identities.
 In our discussions this week,
-we should focus on these themes and how you make sense of it all.
+we should focus on these themes and how to make sense of it all.

 ## Conclusion

-Electronic resource librarianship is one of the most fascinating areas of librarianship to me.
+Electronic resource librarianship is a fascinating areas of librarianship.
-Because digital technologies have woven their way into all parts of the contemporary library ecosystem, and because these digital technologies bring with them a slew of legal and social challenges, electronic resource librarians have had, as these technologies have developed, to maintain a holistic view of this ecosystem just
+Because digital technologies have woven their way into all parts of the modern library ecosystem, and because these digital technologies bring with them a slew of technical, legal, and social challenges, electronic resource librarians have had, as these technologies have developed, to maintain a holistic view of this ecosystem just